-weights of the altitude cost as compared to the riding-qualities cost.
+We next examine briefly the effect of varying the weights of the cost function components.
+Figure 9 depicts the results for different weights of the altitude cost as compared to the riding qualities cost.
 The first run is conducted with unit weights to both cost criteria, resulting in the reference trajectory.
-The second run is conducted with the altitude weight w{altitude} increased fourfold.
-Finally, the third run is conducted with the riding-qualities weight $w{\text{riding-qualities}}$ increased fourfold.
+The second run is conducted with the altitude weight, w{altitude} , increased fourfold.
+Finally, the third run is conducted with the riding qualities weight, $w{\text{riding-qualities}}$, increased fourfold.

-Plotted in Fig. 9 are the unfolded sidewise projections (altitude vs flight distance) of the obtained trajectories.
+At the top left we show a 3D view of the trajectories.
+The main figure is a horizontal projection of these trajectories.
+The bottom right shows a 'stretched' sidewise projection (altitude versus range-to-go) of the trajectories.
 We can see that the riding-qualities-aware trajectory offers a smooth ride and does not follow closely the finer features of the terrain contour.
-The reference trajectory descends into such "valleys" to a certain degree, whereas the altitude-aware trajectory dives deep into them.
-We note that every trajectory passes through a slightly different area of the map; hence, the terrain under each trajectory is not the same.
+The reference trajectory descends into such 'valleys' to a certain degree, while the altitude-aware trajectory dives deep into them.
+It also important to notice, looking at the top view of the trajectories, that every trajectory passes through a slightly different area of the map, hence the terrain under each trajectory is not the same.
 Overall, we achieve a smoothing effect, where the weights of the different cost criteria enable us to tune the degree of trajectory smoothness.
-Regarding the difference in run time, the altitude-aware trajectory barely probes into the vertical degree of freedom, thus concluding the search more rapidly.
+Regarding the difference in run-time, the altitude-aware trajectory barely probes into the vertical degree of freedom - thus concluding the search more rapidly.

-Next, we consider the A^ variant of the algorithm with the timeto-go heuristic.
-Figure 9 shows the effect of different time-heuristic factors.
-The heuristic is taken to be $h(X) = wT_g(X)$, where T_g is the straight line underestimate of the remaining time to the goal position.
-The algorithm was tested with weights w = 0.3, 1, 2, 4, to which we refer as the slow, medium, fast, and faster heuristics.
-All runs were conducted with the reduced-state A^ algorithm.
-Figure 9 depicts the obtained trajectories, and Table 1 summarizes the run times and cost degradation (compared to the reduced-state Dijkstra reference) for these runs.
+Next, we consider the A^ variant of the algorithm with the time-to-go heuristic.
+Figure 9 shows the effect of different time heuristic factors.
+The heuristic is taken to be $h(X) = wT_g(X)$, where T_g is the straight-line underestimate of the remaining time to the goal position.
+The algorithm was tested with weights w = 0.3, 1, 2, 4, to which we refer as the slow, medium, fast and faster heuristics.
+All runs were conducted with the Reduced-State A^ algorithm.
+Figure 9 depicts the obtained trajectories, and Table 2 summarizes the run-times and cost degradation (compared to the Reduced-State Dijkstra reference) for these runs.

-The two smaller weights (slow and medium) give rise to an underestimating heuristic and should not affect the optimal solution.
-However, they can affect the results of the (suboptimal) reducedstate Dijkstra.
-It is indeed seen that the slow heuristic did not modify the quality of the obtained solution, while the medium heuristic led to a slight degradation of the cost, and the computation time was about halved.
-The two more aggressive heuristics, on the other hand, led the trajectory to a different area of the map, with a considerable
+The two smaller weights (slow and medium) give rise to an underestimating heuristic, and should not affect the optimal solution.
+However, they may affect the results of the (suboptimal) Reduced-State Dijkstra.
+It is indeed seen that the slow heuristic did not modify the quality of the obtained solution, while the medium heuristic led to a slight degradation of the cost, while the computation time was about halved.
+The two more aggressive heuristics, on the other hand, led the trajectory to a different area of the map, with a considerable cost degradation.
+Thus, despite some added speedup, we consider them to be unacceptable.